openpotato/openholidaysapi.website/en/docs/sources.md

 + Saint Benedict (21 March): Municipality Engelberg

-All other parishes have moved the local feast day (patrocinium) to a Sunday.
+All other municipalities have moved the local feast day (patrocinium) to a Sunday.

 Sources: